palakpatel01/Loan-Approval-Prediction-/README.md

 ## Usage
-1. Run the Jupyter notebook `loan_approval_prediction.ipynb` to train and test the model.
+1. Run the Jupyter notebook `Loan Approval Prediction.ipynb` to train and test the model.
 2. Use the trained model to predict loan approval status for new applicants.

 ## Results